-This entry was posted on Sunday, June 28th, 2020 at 18:11 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, June 28th, 2020 at 18:11 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 This week the occupation forces were demolishing and confiscating Palestinian property in the South Hebron Hills; About 200 Palestinians and Israelis demonstrated together at the Jericho entrance junction on Saturday, protesting the annexation – an additional protest demonstration in the northern Palestinian Jordan Valley was thwarted by the Israeli army; In the Issawiya neighborhood of East Jerusalem about 200 Israelies and Palestinians demonstrated in protest on the anniversary of the killing of a Palestinian local resident by the Israeli police, and against police brutality exerted on Issawiya for over a year now – during the previous night the police arrested 15 youngsters, most of them from the killed youth’s family;